 - All of these changes to the human diet have resulted in increased “metabolic acidosis.”
 In other words, the pH levels of many people’s bodies are no longer optimal.
 On top of this, many are suffering from low nutrient intake and problems such as potassium and magnesium deficiency.

-So why is an alkaline diet good for you?
-Because alkaline foods supply important nutrients that help stop accelerated signs of aging and a gradual loss of organ and cellular functions.
+Why is an alkaline diet good for you?
+Alkaline foods supply important nutrients that help stop accelerated signs of aging and a gradual loss of organ and cellular functions.

 1. Protects Bone Density and Muscle Mass

 Your intake of minerals plays an important role in the development and maintenance of bone structures.
-Research suggests that the more alkalizing fruits and vegetables someone eats, the better protection that person might have from experiencing decreased bone strength and muscle wasting as they age, known as sarcopenia.
+Research suggests that the more alkalizing fruits and vegetables someone eats, the better protection that person might have from experiencing decreased bone strength and muscle wasting as she ages, known as sarcopenia.